RoberAgro/primer_open_cascade/docs/open_cascade_installation.md

 			make -j $(nproc)

-	You can also exclude one processor to have some avilable resources to work on your computer if desired:
+		You can also exclude one processor to spare some resources and be able to work on your computer during compilation if desired:

 			make -j$(nproc --ignore=2)